retro-framework/go-retro/readme.md

 and then fail to be able to commit, but Git solves this by implicitly making a branch, or having commits with two parents

+## Running Tests

+The easy part:

+    make test-units
+    make test-integration

+Testing just a single package:

+    make test-units PACKAGE=github.com/retro-framework/go-retro/framework/depot/...

+The working directory is mounted at `/go/src/github.com/...` inside the testing container hence the complete package URL must be used.

 ## Example Packed Checkpoint

     $ cat test.file